 Yes, I offer separate parent sessions if the child is an existing client.
 These can be done in person (often covered by insurance) or over the phone (self-pay because this is not covered by insurance).
 I find that the clients who make the most progress are the ones whose parents are actively involved in treatment.
 Oftentimes the most success happens when parents find ways to adapt their parenting style to their child’s needs while the child is also learning their own skills.

 Do you collaborate with other providers and/or school personnel?

 Yes, I am happy to collaborate with other providers and/or school personnel.
 Depending on the extent of collaboration, there may be an additional charge (not covered by insurance).
 This is something we would discuss beforehand.
 I would also need you to sign a consent form before I can contact other providers and/or school personnel.

 Do you offer groups?

-I am no longer running groups for school aged children, though I may resume some groups for preschool aged children in the spring of 2019.
+I am no longer running groups for school aged children, though I would be happy to refer you to some area groups if you contact me.

 How long are appointments?

 Appointments generally last 45 minutes, though some insurances will cover longer appointments if medically necessary.